Graduateshotline

 Master of Science Degree Computer Sciences/Computer Engineering

-In the US they are completely different departments (in most cases).
-Computer Engineering has more focus on hardware and Computer Science has more focus on software.
-In some countries CS and Computer Engineering is same.
-If you are focusing on software career CS is the degree you need to take.
+In the US, there are completely different departments (in most cases).
+Computer Engineering focuses more on hardware, and Computer Science focuses more on software.
+In some countries, CS and Computer Engineering is the same.
+CS is the degree you need to take if you are focusing on a software career.

 Getting in...